 Organisations Supporting Women Composers & Performers

-Her Ensemble is the UK's first women and non-binary orchestra.
+Her Ensemble is the UK's first women's and non-binary orchestra.
 It was created in November 2020 by violinist Ellie Consta after she discovered that just 3.6% of the classical pieces performed worldwide were written by women.
 The group is passionate about channelling their talent and passion into creating meaningful change within the music industry, subverting outdated traditions and showcasing music by women and non-binary artists past and present in a way which is accessible to all regardless of age, race, gender or class.
 When performing, Her Ensemble opt for colourful suits over a gender-specific dress code.

 DONNE is a charitable foundation founded by Gabriella Di Laccio that fights against gender inequality in the music industry.
 Its main goal is to celebrate, advance, and amplify women in music so that they are seen, heard, and appreciated for their talent, and leave a legacy of inspiration for future generations.
 Visit their site to find a big list of women composers, which features 5,000 composers and counting...